 While this mixture may not completely clear up baby’s eczema, it is a natural, gentle and effective cleanser that will help reduce the itching and inflammation.

 ** California Baby Shampoo and Body wash was a big favorite when my kiddos were little.
 Earth Mama Angel Baby also makes a great shampoo and body wash.
 There is no way we could survive our dry winters without it! **

 When eczema really flares up, you want to get baby’s skin healed back up as soon as possible.
 Healing lotions can help shorten the healing time and moisturize and protect your skin from future outbreaks at the same time.

 Lotions to look for ate those made with blueberry leaves.
 Blueberry leaves are very good at relieving the inflammation of eczema and at improving the irritation that accompanies itching.

 Zinc is another great ingredient.
 Apply zinc lotion directly on the affected area.
 Zinc can also be taken as a supplement in pills.
 Taking regularly, it can be an effective eczema treatment.

 To help heal the skin, use a lotion containing vitamin E, or apply vitamin E oil directly on the affected area.
 It will quickly reduce itching and improve healing.
 Continue applying the vitamin E oil until the skin is healed.

 This article is provided for information purposes only.
 Please consult your baby’s health care provider before trying home remedies.

+You can find more on baby eczema on BabyCared.
 Visit Carriewillard.com to learn more tips that will help you trust your instincts and raise your baby naturally!